 Each time you log into Google Analytics, you will first see your Audience Overview report.
 Alternatively, if you have more than one website, you will instead see a list of websites to choose from and then redirected to the Audience Overview report for your chosen website.
-This page will show you an overview of your website traffic for the selected date range, including metrics such as: total number of sessions, total number of users, average number of pages viewed per session, bounce rate, average session duration, and percentage of new sessions.
+This page will show you an overview of your website traffic for the selected date range, including metrics such as the total number of sessions, the total number of users, the average number of pages viewed per session, the bounce rate, average session duration, and percentage of new sessions.

 The default setting will always show your data for the last week.
 In the date range box in the top right, you can click on the dates to change the date range of the data you are viewing.
 You can also check the compare box to compare your data from one date range (such as this month) to a previous date range (such as last month) to view your data.
 This is very helpful for instance if you have recently launched a new website, actively started blogging, or began posting on social media and would like a general overview of how your new marketing initiatives are impacting site visits and other metrics.

 3. For 90%+ of my Organic Keywords, Google Analytics says “(Not Provided)” How can I Uncover Those Keywords?